Early voting turnout hits record numbers in Virginia

 “The great thing about Virginia is, you have no idea who’s requesting these ballots,” he said, noting that voters do not register by party in the state.
 “It could be every single Republican in those [Democratic] precincts requested those ballots.”

-In any case, March said that Republicans are more inclined to wait to vote until Nov.
+In any case, March said Republicans are more inclined to wait to vote until Nov.
 3.

 “Republicans are more likely to vote in person on Election Day,” he said.
 “That’s the sentiment I’ve gotten.”